hang68pro/ETLPipeline/README.md

 Powering data for the Department of Engergy

 ⚡ Automated Energy Data Pipeline

 This project demonstrates how to build a data pipeline to automate the extraction, transformation, and loading (ETL) of energy data using Python and pandas.

 🏢 Project Background
-You've recently joined an energy company as a Data Engineer.
 Previously, analysts manually processed energy sales and capability data each quarter—a time-consuming and tedious task.
-Your role is to automate this process so that data is pulled and prepared monthly, enabling faster insights and freeing up time for stakeholders.
+My role is to automate this process so that data is pulled and prepared monthly, enabling faster insights and freeing up time for stakeholders.

 📂 Data Sources
 The pipeline works with two raw data files: